Skip to main content

 note

-sst env only works if the Remix app is located inside the SST app or inside one of its subdirectories.
+sst bind only works if the Remix app is located inside the SST app or inside one of its subdirectories.
 For example:

 /